The Two Sides of Embracing Enterprise Complexity

 The raw data can then be transformed downstream in many ways into various types of repositories such as a Business Vault, Data Marts, or OLAP cubes.
 Configuration of these transformations through the data vault tool facilitates traceability, which we’ll discuss soon.

-For example, using all three, Data Lake, Data Vault, traditional star DW, the data lake could store data not yet modeled into the data vault and one or more data marts (mini traditional DW) could be derived from the data vault for performance optimization.
+For example, using all three, Data Lake, Data Vault, traditional star DW, the data lake could store data not yet modeled into the data vault, and one or more data marts (mini subsets of a traditional DW) could be derived from the data vault for performance optimization.

 Lastly, please note that DVM is more than just the data structure.
 It is a methodology which promotes common approaches, prescriptions (such as methods for parallelization of loading), and language (like the benefit of DDD’s ubiquitous language).